Bornstranger/Leetcode-notes/leetcode-notes.md

 ### Input:
 prices = [7, 1, 5, 3, 6, 4]
-Output:
-5
+## Output: 5

-Explanation:
+## Explanation:
 Buy on day 2 (price = 1) and sell on day 5 (price = 6), profit = 6 - 1 = 5.

-📷 Visual Diagram
-Index →    0   1   2   3   4   5
-Prices →  [7,  1,  5,  3,  6,  4]

-Track minimum → 1
-Track max profit → 5 (from 6 - 1)
-🧠 Approach
+## 🧠 Approach
-We scan the array only once while maintaining:
+- We scan the array only once while maintaining:

-The minimum price so far
+- The minimum price so far

-The maximum profit so far
+- The maximum profit so far

-At each step:
+- At each step:

-Compute profit = prices[i] - minPrice
+- Compute profit = prices[i] - minPrice

-Update maxProfit if profit is higher
+- Update maxProfit if profit is higher

-Update minPrice if prices[i] is lower
+- Update minPrice if prices[i] is lower

 ```js
 🐍 Python Solution
 def maxProfit(self, prices):